apache/kafka/docs/documentation/streams/architecture.rst

 Kafka Streams provides so-called **state stores**, which can be used by stream processing applications to store and query data, which is an important capability when implementing stateful operations.
-The `Kafka Streams
-DSL </%7B%7Bversion%7D%7D/documentation/streams/developer-guide#streams_dsl>`__,
-for example, automatically creates and manages such state stores when you are calling stateful operators such as ``join()`` or ``aggregate()``, or when you are windowing a stream.
+The :ref:`Kafka Streams DSL <streams_developer-guide_dsl>`, for example, automatically creates and manages such state stores when you are calling stateful operators such as ``join()`` or ``aggregate()``, or when you are windowing a stream.